Drajad-Kusuma-Adi/Drajad-Kusuma-Adi/README.md

 1. Linux

 Eager to learn new things and improve skills.
 See my projects on GitHub profile!
 Most are released as open-source.

+Follow me on:
 - YouTube: https://bit.ly/3RK5q1R
 - Instagram: https://bit.ly/3tMFGdg
 - GitHub: https://bit.ly/3H1cRNt

+"Ignorance is not bliss, it is merely avoidance of misery."